Contributing to SecureChain

 The repositories support using ruff following PEP8 with command:

-ruff check app --fix
+uv ruff check app/

-5. Run Tests
+6. Run Tests

-6. Commit Changes
+7. Commit Changes

 Follow conventional commits when possible: